Sawuare/misk/README.txt

     My nano configuration file.

   LICENSE.txt
-    The MIT license under which everything else is licensed.
+    The MIT License under which everything else is licensed.

   README.txt
     This file.